websightsA2P Text Message Capping vs. Queueing | Telgorithm

 Smart Queueing vs. Capping

-One of Telgorithm’s greatest differentiators across the messaging API provider landscape is our smart queueing tech.
+One of Telgorithm’s greatest differentiators across the messaging API provider landscape is our Smart Queueing technology.
 It auto-tracks your approved throughput (volume) limits and auto-manages how much traffic is going to each Carrier at a given time.
 This ensures that your messages are sent at maximum rates, or speed, across all of your Brands and Campaigns without ever exceeding your throughput limits so customers don't have to worry about blocked or dropped messages.

 Note: When you pay to register 10DLC messaging traffic on The Campaign Registry, you’re ultimately paying for higher throughput.
 Smart queueing is the only solution for taking full advantage of your throughput, and essentially the only way to get what you paid for.